Ky-Ng/doing-the-thing/docs/notes/papers/interpretability/Neo_et_al_2024.md

 1. Feature Weighting (Reading from Residual Stream)
 2. Down Projection Matrix Columns as Information (Writing to Residual Stream)
-3. Next-token neuron as max information and unembedding congruence
+3. Next-token neuron as max congruence between information and unembedding

-???+ info "Concept 1: Feature Weighting"
+??? info "Concept 1: Feature Weighting"
     To find the `next-token neuron` $a_i$ or weight of information vector $W_{down}[:,i]$, we calculate $a$:

     $$a = W_{up} h + b_{up} \in \mathbb{R}^{d_{up}}$$